 We hopped on a Eurowings flight to Stuttgart and from then on, everything was a bit of a surprise!
 All I knew before visiting was that it was a city famous for cars, with both the Mercedez-Benz and Porsche Museums located there.
 But hey, I’m no petrol head!

 I was SO pleasantly surprised.
-Stuttgart is a really buzzy city with a vibrant restaurant scene, plenty of great things to do PLUS it’s home to the second largest beer festival in Germany after Oktoberfest.
+Stuttgart is a really buzzy city with a vibrant restaurant scene, plenty of great things to do… PLUS it’s home to the second largest beer festival in Germany after Oktoberfest.
+I can see why many say this is one of the best places to live in Germany!

 From spa trips and its Insta-worthy library, to festivals and food, I have a feeling you’ll want to follow in my footsteps after reading my guide to Stuttgart.